 Put a photocopy of each recipe in a folder so they are all in one place.
-This way you will only have one folder to keep track of instead of a dozen or more cookbooks, recipes cards, and magazine clippings.
+This way you will only have one folder to keep track of instead of a dozen or more cookbooks, recipes cards, magazine clippings, and online bookmarks.

 Once you’ve planned your menu, compile your shopping list.
 First, take an inventory of what you have on hand.
 Check expiration dates and physically check each ingredient in your pantry, including spices that you assume you always have on hand such as: